ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usbh_examples_unused.md

 ##### Hardware Setup

 - Verify all jumper settings on the target hardware.
-- Connect an USB CDC ACM Device (for example another development board with this example project: \ref dev_cdc_tutorial) to the development board's **USBFS** connector.
+- Connect an USB CDC ACM Device (for example another development board with this example project: \ref usbd_example_cdc) to the development board's **USBFS** connector.